zeuxisoo/php-slim-whoops/README.md

 ## Custom Editor String

-If the your editor do not included in [default editor list][2], you can set custom it like
+If your editor do not included in [default editor list][2], you custom it like

     $app->add(new Zeuxisoo\Whoops\Slim\WhoopsMiddleware([
         'editor' => function($file, $line) {